debayan91/Traffic-Project/README.md

     - Click `Upload` to flash the sketch to the Arduino.

 5.  **Assemble the Hardware**
-    - Follow the circuit diagram provided in the `/Hardware` folder to connect the LEDs and resistors to the Arduino on the breadboard.
+    - Follow a circuit diagram to connect the LEDs and resistors to the Arduino.
+A diagram can be found in the `/docs` folder.

 ---